nidhish2004/CPROGRAMS/README.md

 13. Write a C program to implement Queue operations such as ENQUEUE, DEQUEUE and Display
 14. Write a C program to implement the Tree Traversals (Inorder, Preorder, Postorder)
 15. Write a C program to implement hashing using Linear Probing method
+16. Write a C program to arrange a series of numbers using Insertion Sort